webconnex/slate/source/includes/_webhook_events.md

 Parameter | Default | Description
 --------- | ------- | ---------------------------------------------------------------
-eventId   | Integer | Id of the subscription webhook event eventType | string  | The event type - "subscription" formId    | Integer | Id of the form accountId | Integer | Id of the account data      | object  | Object contains the complete payload for the subscription event meta      | object  | Object contains information about the webhook
+eventType | string  | The event type - "subscription"
+accountId | Integer | Id of the account formId    | Integer | Id of the form customerId    | Integer | Id of the purchasing customer eventId   | Integer | Id of the subscription webhook event data      | object  | Object contains the complete payload for the subscription event meta      | object  | Object contains information about the webhook